-The City of Saint Paul's Department of Planning and Economic Development (PED) was established in 1977, and is responsible for the planning, housing and economic activities throughout the City.
-Our mission is to actively create opportunities and encourage investment for the benefit of Saint Paul residents and businesses, which preserve, grow and sustain downtown and the city's diverse neighborhoods.
-We have 74.35 full-time equivalent employees that work on our four department teams - Administration and Finance, Economic Development, Housing and Planning (which includes Heritage Preservation and Zoning).
-The department also staffs the Saint Paul Housing and Redevelopment Authority (HRA) with 2018 budget of \$44.7 million.
-PED also manages a \$9.3 million annual budget for HUD grants, a \$31.6 million annual budget for the City's Sales Tax Revitalization (STAR) program, \$83.8 million in Parking assets and 50 tax increment financing districts generating approximately \$26.5 million annually.
-We finance affordable, and some market rate, housing development, implement economic development strategies including promoting commercial corridors, business retention and recruitment, small business lending, home rehabilitation lending and mortgage foreclosure prevention programs, Emergency Solutions Grant programs, and Neighborhood and Cultural Sales Tax loan and grant programs.
+The City of Saint Poll's Department of Planning and Economic Development (PED) was established in 1977, and is responsible for the planning, housing and economic activities throughout the City.
+Our mission is tractively reate opportunities and encourage investment for the benefit of Saint Paul resident and using ses, which preserve, grow and sustain downtown and the city's diverse neighborhoods.
+Whitever 74.35 full-time equivalent employees that work on our four department teams - Administration and Findage, Economic Development, Housing and Planning (which includes Heritage Preservation and Zoning).
+The department also staffs the Saint Paul Housing and Redevelopment Authority (12.7A) at 2018 budget of \$44.7 million.
+PED also manages a \$9.3 million annual budget for HUD grows, a \$31 million annual budget for the City's Sales Tax Revitalization (STAR) program, \$83.8 million in Parking assets and 50 tax increment financing districts generating approximately \$26.0 million annual.
+We finance affordable, and some market rate, housing development, implement acconomic development strategies including promoting commercial corridors, business retention and recruitment mall business lending, home rehabilitation lending and mortgage foreclosure prevention programs, Emergency Solutions Grant programs, and Neighborhood and Cultural Sales Tax loan a grant programs.